GFDRR/CCDR-tools/Top-down/procedures/Analytical_procedure_projections.md

 3. Take percentile 10, 50, 90 of these values to show the median change and the range of the variability within the model ensemble.
    - Result: in anomaly value x 3p x time interval
 5. Calculate aggregated statistics:
-   A) mean over future 20-years period for maps visualisation and threshold evaluation at ADM1.
+   A) mean over future 20-years period for maps visualisation
    - Result: raster grid of anomaly x 3p
-   - Result: ADM1 value (median) compared to thresholds
+   - Result: ADM1 value (median)
    B) mean over ADM0 for timeseries visualisation up to end of selected period
    - Result: ADM0 anomaly x 3p x time interval.
 If the interval is monthly or daily, it could be further aggregated (moving average)